kormax/apple-enhanced-contactless-polling/README.md

 TCI format is arbitrary, although several patterns related to the grouping of similar functionality can be established:
 - VAS: grouped with the last byte having a value of 0x00, 0x01, 0x02, 0x03 depending on mode;
-- Access (Car/Home/University/Office/Venue): The first byte is always 0x02, other two link to a particular pass provider;
+- Access (Car/Home/University/Office/Venue): The first byte is either 0x02/0x04/0x82 outright or has its high nibble set to 0x2, and the remaining bytes link to a particular property or system;
 - Transit: The first byte is always 0x03, other two link to a particular transit agency (and their pass);
 - CarKey: The first byte is always 0x01.
 The next three nibbles serve as a manufacturer identifier.
 The last nibble serves as the reader location index.
 This can be seen in wallet configuration JSON hosted at [smp-device-content.apple.com](https://smp-device-content.apple.com/static/region/v2/config.json).